teddybear082/UGVR/README.md

 -Allow user to change the resolution of the viewports where game 2D elements / Canvas layer appear

+-Allow user to make changes to VR game options config so they are loaded and retained between game sessions

+-Allow user to use custom hand radial menu with either emulated buttons or emulated game actions

 ## Presently not working / Roadmap:

--Implement options menu GUI
+-Implement VR options menu GUI

--Allow user to save game options config

 -Allow user to remap controls in interface